Rose McGowan Attacks Alyssa Milano for Helping Harvey Weinstein’s Ex-Wife

 The source of McGowan’s strife comes from an interview Milano did on Megyn Kelly Today this week, during which she provided an update about how Chapman is handling the aftermath of the Weinstein scandal.
 (Chapman previously announced in a statement this fall that she is divorcing Weinstein.)
 “Georgina is doing very well … she’s an amazing woman, and I think her priority right now is focusing on how to raise those two children to the best of her capacity given the situation,” she said.
 “She goes through very dark times.
 She’s very sad.
 This is not easy for her, but I have no doubt that not only will she come out on the other side of this, but she deserves to.
 She’s a good woman.”

-However, in addition to criticizing Milano for her relations, McGowan is calling into question how complicit Chapman has really been throughout her marriage to Weinstein.
+However, in addition to criticizing Milano for her relationships, McGowan is calling into question how complicit Chapman has really been throughout her marriage to Weinstein.
 For instance: Did Chapman sacrifice her morals so her fashion line could thrive?
 McGowan sure thinks so.

 Separately, McGowan also referred to Meryl Streep as “such a lie” for her recent comments about Weinstein.